bethard/acl-pub/paper_styles/README.md

 START submission ID so that it would be stamped at the top of each page of the anonymized version.
 This is no longer needed, because it is now possible to do this stamping automatically within START.
-Currently, the way to do this is by emailing support@softconf.com and requesting it for your conference.
+Currently, the way to do this is for the program chair to email support@softconf.com and request it.

 ## Issues